 Surface

-This is the top layer that is visible.
-It doesn’t hold a structural purpose, but should still be chosen wisely based on your lifestyle and how the room is used.
-If you are expecting high-traffic or have pets and/or kids, it’s best to get flooring that is highly durable.
+This, of course, is the visible layer—it’s your floors.
+The surface layer doesn’t add a structural purpose to your home but should still be chosen wisely based on your lifestyle and how the room is used.
+If you are expecting high traffic or have pets and/or kids, it’s best to get flooring that is highly durable.

 Plywood

-Plywood consists of sheets of wood veneer that are glued together with an adhesive.
-In addition to being flat and strong, it’s generally affordable, making it a popular choice for subfloors in residential homes.
+Plywood is made from large, thin sheets of wood veneer that are stacked like a giant sandwich and bonded tightly bonded together with heat, pressure, and an industrial-strength adhesive.
+In addition to being dependably flat and strong, it’s much more affordable than solid wood sheets of the same size, making it a popular choice for subfloors in residential homes.
+It also resists expansion and warping better than solid wood.

 Oriented Strand Board

-Competing in popularity with plywood is oriented strand board (OSB).
-OSB is fabricated with large pieces of chipped wood that are glued and pressed together.
-Although both can make great subfloors, they both have pros and cons.
-OSB compacts several layers into one sheet, providing a denser and more consistent structure than plywood.
-And, while OSB may not absorb as much moisture as plywood, plywood often dries out faster.
-That means moisture lingers longer in OSB and can cause damage.
+Competing in popularity with plywood is a relatively new material known as oriented strand board (OSB).
+OSB is fabricated with smaller pieces of chipped wood that are arranged in a crisscrossed pattern before being glued and pressed together.
+Because OSB compacts a large amount of smaller wood pieces into one sheet, it results in a denser and more consistent structure than plywood, with a surface that is less likely to have flaws or low spots.
+OSB is also more resistant to moisture than plywood, although plywood will usually dry out faster if it gets wet.
+But OSB is usually less expensive than plywood.
 It’s best to weigh your options and do the proper research to see if OSB subfloor is right for your home.

 Particleboard